Cost of Living in Kentucky

 How Much Money Do You Need to Live Comfortably in Kentucky?

-According to MIT’s Living Wage Calculator, the average single, childless individual working a standard 40-hour work week 52 weeks a year needs to earn $15.45 per hour, or $32,136 a year, to qualify for a living wage.
+According to MIT’s Living Wage Calculator, the average single, childless individual working a standard 40-hour work week, 52 weeks a year, needs to earn $20.09 per hour, or approximately $41,787 a year, to qualify for a living wage.

-MERIC ranks Kentucky a bit less affordable, placing the state 22nd in its 2022 Cost of Living data series.
+MERIC ranks Kentucky a bit less affordable, placing the state 17th in its most recent Cost of Living data series.
 That means Kentucky is still among the 25 states with the lowest cost of living, in MERIC’s assessment.

 What City Has the Lowest Cost of Living in the Southeast?

-To give you a sense of how the cost of living in Kentucky compares with the rest of the South, here is the city with the lowest cost of living, according to the Council for Community and Economic Research’s Second Quarter Cost of Living Index.
+To give you a sense of how the cost of living compares in Kentucky, here are two of its cities’ cost-of-living details, according to the Council for Community and Economic Research’s Cost of Living Index.

 SoFi Home Loans